 JGF: That's neat.

-AJM: You know, and we work hard and we try and do what we can for them.
-So, that's a good feeling to have them come back and, at least appreciate what you did for them.
+AJM: We work hard and we try and do what we can for them.
+So, that's a good feeling to have them come back and at least appreciate what you did for them.

 JGF: Yeah, that's great!